indiecore/bwproxy/ARCHITECTURE.md

 4. Draw the card text (name, cost, rules text...);
 5. Paginate the results and save them to a file.

-The main file, `makeProxies.py`, is simply an interface to the actual proxy generator, containing the argument parser and calling the actual functions, al contained in the `bwproxy` folder.
+The functions doing the work are all contained in the `bwproxy` folder.

 Phases 1 and 2 are managed by `search.py`,
 phase 3 is managed by `draw/frame.py`,